Dimitris Saravakos: AEK Athens

-In the summer of 1994, his contract was not renewed and Saravakos left Panathinaikos, at the age of 33, signing for AEK Athens.
+In the summer of 1994, since his contract was not renewed, Saravakos left Panathinaikos and joined their rivals, AEK Athens.
 On 10 August 1994, he played in his first official match with AEK, which was one of the most memorable with their shirt against Rangers securing the qualification to the Champions League group stage for the first time in their history.
 Saravakos with his 2 goals in the first match, gave the victory to AEK, which prevailed in the rematch.
 His presence in the league was equally satisfactory as he emerged as the second scorer with 21 goals.
 On 1 April 1995 he scored for the last time in the derby against Olympiacos.
 At the end of the season they lost the Cup in final against Panathinaikos, where he lost a crucial penalty.

 In the following season with the "yellow-blacks", he won his third another Super Cup against his former club.
-On 3 December 1995 he scores his last goal for the "yellow-blacks" with a direct corner kick in a 4–0 against OFI.
+On 3 December 1995 he scored his last goal for the yellow-blacks with a direct corner kick in a 4–0 against OFI.
 His advanced age and the injuries he was facing had a result not to offer much at the club.
-AEK played incredible football and won the Cup but finished second in the league.
+AEK displayed impressive football and won the Cup but finished second in the league.
 At the end of the year, AEK, respecting his contribution to the club, released him by terminating his contract by mutual consent.

 Retirement

 In the summer of 1997 after a year of absence from football Saravakos returned to Panathinaikos to end his career in his favorite club.
-He competed in just 2 league games before retiring in the summer of 1998.
+He competed in just 2 league matches before retiring in the summer of 1998.

 He is the leading scorer in history with 16 goals in the Derby of the eternal enemies.
 He held the record for the Greek top scorer in UEFA competitions, with 25 goals, but he was surpassed by Demis Nikolaidis.